dlmitc3/Zillow_Regression_Project/README.md

  - Read this README.md
  - Create a env.py file that has (user, host, password) in order to get the database
- - Download the aquire.py, prepare.py, explore.py , model.py, evaluate.pyand and zillow_mvp.ipynb into your working directory
+ - Download the aquire.py, prepare.py, execute66.py and Final_Report.ipynb into your working directory
- - Run the zillow_mvp.ipynb notebook
+ - Run the Final_Report.ipynb notebook

 # DELIVER: